Razboishte Monastery: Location

 The monastery is in the Nishava river gorge in the most western part of Bulgaria.
 It is situated close to the Razboishte village, Sofia Province, at about 10 km to the west of the town of Godech.

 The village can be reached by car through the roads from the towns of Dragoman or Godech, but the monastery buildings are accessible by car only by a dirt road, when the land is dry, from Kalotina and Cheparlintsi village.
 Most visitors prefer to walk about a kilometer from the village of Razboishte.

 History

 The oldest piece of information about Razboishte Monastery dates as far back as the 4th century A.D.
 The rock caves around were populated by monks-hermits during the Middle Ages.
-The caves were also been used as a shelter by St. Sava.
+The caves were also used as a shelter by St. Sava.
 According to legend, the Long Lent find the Saint here in the course of his journey to Jerusalem so he stayed for 40 days.

 During the 18th century the monastery itself came into existence.
 A small single-nave church was built outside the walls into the nearby rocks just above the Nishava river.
 The cook-house was added in 1861.

 It is known that the buildings were set on fire three times by Ottoman conquerors.
 The Bulgarian revolutionary Vasil Levski stayed at the monastery several times.